Generator

 min_q_mvar (float, default NaN) - Minimum reactive power injection - necessary for OPF

-- min_vm_pu (float, default NaN) - Minimum voltage magnitude.
-If not set the bus voltage limit is taken.
+min_vm_pu (float, default NaN) - Minimum voltage magnitude.
+If not set, the bus voltage limit is taken - necessary for OPF.

-- max_vm_pu (float, default NaN) - Maximum voltage magnitude.
-If not set the bus voltage limit is taken.
+max_vm_pu (float, default NaN) - Maximum voltage magnitude.
+If not set, the bus voltage limit is taken - necessary for OPF

 - OUTPUT: